alexey-anufriev/kubernetes-bare-metal-cluster-installer/README.md

 ### Stage 5 - configure k8s worker

-This stage joins kubernetes worker node to the kubernetes master node to form the cluster.
+This stage joins kubernetes worker node to the kubernetes master node.
 It is more manual step and requires `join` command that was generated on the previous stage for mater node.

 ### Stage 6 - demo app